TaskaRaine/Ancient-Tools/README.md

 [Version 1.0.0](https://github.com/TaskaRaine/Ancient-Tools/releases/download/1.0.0/AncientTools_V1.0.0.zip)

 ### Change Log

+#### Version 1.5.22
+Brain drops should now work again.
+All patches made to vanilla creature drops now do it through behaviorConfigs, which are new in VS 1.20(I think?).
+This no longer requires an index to be accessed, which should result in a lower chance of future problems.

+Somehow it seems that the patch to score acacia and pine trees got lost.
+This functionality has now been restored.

+Both the stretching frame scraping and pine/acacia tree scoring have been given animations for better immersion.

+#### Version 1.5.21
+Removed Wildcraft Trees compatibility.
+It seemed to be causing major issues for people.

 #### Version 1.5.20
 Hide sacks were broken with the release of 1.5.19.
 This version fixes the silliness that I had done to cause that.